If you’ve had trouble with a bank in the past, you need to know more about ChexSystems. The knowledge could save you.

 This is a major criticism that has been levied at ChexSystems multiple times since its inception.
 There is no mention of years of being in good standing in their reports, no matter how many checking accounts you may have.

 The only information they report are those negative issues associated with your account history.
-These ChexSystems reports extend back 5 years, so once you’re blacklisted – you’re in trouble.
+These ChexSystems reports extend back 5 years, so once you’re blacklisted – you’re in trouble, so banks that do not use Chexsystems or telecheck is the best bet.

 Best practices if you’re blacklisted by ChexSystems